 C2C Festival and Stone Island have teamed up for a new project: Stone Island Sound.

 It will support independent music by broadcasting curated ‘soundtracks’ and playlists in Stone Island stores and then releasing them on streaming services.
-Curated by C2C, the playlists draw on avant-garde and new pop and also feature original productions exclusively created for this venture.
+Curated by C2C, the playlists draw on avant-garde and new pop, and also feature original productions exclusively created for this venture.
 This endeavor foregrounds Stone Island’s intelligent approach to engaging its customers.
 Since 2015, the brand has supported local music scenes through the Stone Island Presents series in London, Manchester, Tokyo and Glasgow.

 https://linktr.ee/StoneIsland